-Data Scientist vs. Data Analyst: Discover all the differences between these two key positions in Data Science.
+Discover all the differences between these two key positions in Data Science : Data Analyst and Data Scientist.
 Tasks, skills, salary, training, etc. Here you will find a detailed comparison between these two professions in the field of Big Data.

 The professions of Data Scientist and Data Analyst are among the most sought-after in the field of Big Data and Data Science.
 However, these two roles are often mistakenly confused with each other.
 There are key differences between the Data Analyst and the Data Scientist.
 Here are the most important ones.

-As the title suggests, a data analyst’s job is to analyse data.
-In addition, they have technical know-how and skills in “data visualisation”.
+As the title suggests, a data analyst’s job is to analyze data.
+In addition, they have technical skills and many skills in data visualization.
 The data scientist goes one step further and has even more extensive programming skills.

 While a data analyst merely processes the tasks set by his company, the data scientist identifies questions himself, the processing of which will be of great benefit to the company.
 In addition, the Data Scientist excels in the development of statistical models and the mastery of Machine Learning.

 In summary, the Data Scientist can be understood as a more advanced form of the Data Analyst.
-The data scientist has more freedom and must demonstrate greater creativity and technical expertise.
+The data scientist has more independence and must demonstrate greater creativity and technical expertise.

-Both the profession of data analyst and that of data scientist require comprehensive knowledge of mathematics and software technology, a basic understanding of algorithms and a certain talent for communication.
+Both the profession of data analyst and that of data scientist require comprehension, knowledge of mathematics and software technology, a basic understanding of algorithms, and a certain talent for communication.

-For his part, the data scientist has all the skills of the analyst in terms of modelling, analysis, mathematics, statistics and computer science.
-In addition, however, he or she brings other professional competences with him or her.
+For his part, the data scientist has all the skills of the analyst in terms of modeling, analysis, mathematics, statistics, and computer science.
+In addition, however, he brings other professional skills with him.

-The Data Scientist is able to influence the way an organisation addresses the challenges it faces.
-Furthermore, the Data Scientist uses distributed computing frameworks such as Hadoop and has valuable machine learning skills.
+The Data Scientist can influence the way an organization faces challenges.
+Furthermore, the Data Scientist uses distributed computing frameworks such as Hadoop and has valuable machine-learning skills.

 A data analyst has to write SQL queries to find solutions to his company’s challenges.
-He sifts through and analyses the data available to the company to identify correlations and discover trends.
+He sifts through and analyzes the data available to the company to identify correlations and discover trends.

 His role is also to identify data quality issues and implement new metrics to better understand business performance.
 He coordinates with the data engineering teams to compile new data.
 Finally, he designs and creates data reports using various “reporting” tools to help his company make better decisions.